davidmaceachern/consents-api/README.md

 - Refactor some of the code for increased readability, adding a data factory for generating entity record test data.
 - Add Logging, Telemetry, and Metrics using the standard that the organization has decided on.
 - Move the Data transformations into the respective `Dto`.

+// TODO Edgecase - if user updates their consent status directly would that emit an event we need to handle here?
+// TODO Edgecase - if user is not a valid user, we would need to use an authentication layer to avoid this being a problem?